dgkirkwood/consul-ecs-awsvpc/README.md

 ## Getting Started

 This repository uses Terraform to create everything needed in the demo environment.
-The code requires a few variables (detailed below) and will instantiate a Consul server two microservices which will automatically register and become part of the mesh.
+The code requires a few variables (detailed below) and will instantiate a Consul server and two microservices which will automatically register and become part of the mesh.

 ### Prerequisites